EnigmaCurry/SAP/README.md

 | FR        | Flags Register           | 2 bit register flags                                           | Flags are stored when an ADD or SUB instruction results in either: 0 (zero flag) or a number that cannot be represented in 8 bits (carry flag) |

-The other symbols on the diagram with arrows pointing in or out of the units, are the control signals coming from the main Control Sequencer, discussed later.
+The other symbols on the diagram with arrows pointing in or out of the units, are the control signals coming from the main _Control Sequencer_, discussed later.

 ## Instruction set